dguzenko/newdocs/docs/zoomailing.md

 Your newsletter should now include the appropriate tag to include your ZOO content.

-**Note:** Please be aware that *Replace Tags* option doesn't work for ZOO mailing User related content.
-It is not possible to replace tags while editing as there is no user defined, user is available only when sending.
+**Note:** Please be aware that *Replace Tags* option doesn't work with ZOOmailing as its content is User related and while editing there is no user defined.
+The user is available only while sending.

 ### Done!